Chestertown’s “Dickens of a Christmas” Weekend! Photo Gallery

 Chestertown’s “Dickens of a Christmas,” Dec.
 6 to 8, turned downtown into a Victorian fantasy for 36 hours.
 A project of Main Street Chestertown, with support from a host of community and national organizations, the festive weekend was the third annual – and it drew a crowd of locals as well as a large number of out-of-town visitors.
 There was no entrance fee to join the fun and most events were free.

 Things kicked off Friday night, which also happened to be First Friday, with many downtown shops open late hours and special events at galleries and other venues, including art exhibits at RiverArts and at The.
 The Kent School Carolers provided seasonal music, and there were activities for the young at Kaleidoscope on Cannon Street, at Sultana Education Center, and at Kidspot next to RiverArts.
-Local authors Robbi Behr and Matthew Swanson were at the BookPlate, promoting the latest opus of their popular The Real McCoy series of illustrated books for children.
+Local husband and wife/illustrator and author team Robbi Behr and Matthew Swanson were at the BookPlate, promoting the latest opus of their popular The Real McCoy series of illustrated books for children.

 Saturday, the action shifted to the 200 block of High Street, with a full day of events in addition to the Farmers Market and KidSpot’s weekly activities.
 A holiday house tour, conducted by docents from the Historical Society, gave visitors a look inside eight historic homes.
 A day-long street theater featured Queen Victoria (ably impersonated by Jen Friedman), stilt walkers, a puppet theater, “magic minstrel” Jerry Brown, and even a flea circus.